sse-secure-systems/connaisseur/docs/basics.md

 Alternatively to using Helm, you can also run the Makefile for installing, deleting and more.
 Here the available commands:

-- `make install` -- Runs the `helm install` command.
+- `make install` -- Install Connaisseur.
+- `make upgrade` -- Upgrade Connaisseur.
-- `make uninstall` -- Switches the namespace to `connaisseur`, uses the `helm uninstall` command and deletes the `connaisseur` namespace.
+- `make uninstall` -- Uninstall Connaisseur and delete the namespace.
-- `make annihilate` -- Deletes all resources labeled with `app.kubernetes.io/instance=connaisseur` as well as the `connaisseur` namespace.
+- `make annihilate` -- Remove all Connaisseur Kubernetes resources including its namespace.
 This command is usually helpful, should the normal `make uninstall` not work.
-- `make docker` -- Builds the *connaisseur* and *connaisseur:helm-hook* (relevant for installing Connaisseur) container images.
+- `make docker` -- Builds the *connaisseur* container image.

 ## Detailed configuration